|How to Completely

 ABOUT THE AUTHORS

 Bob Summerhurst is a Certified Business Coach, consultant and trained mediator.
-You can learn more about Bob through his website.

 To find out information about their upcoming office gossip seminars, or to deliver a bit of juicy gossip, drop them a line by selecting the "Contact Us" buttons at the top or bottom of this page.